-OBJECTIVE 1: Support and expand programs for new and refurbished devices and laptops, along with tech support to ensure safe and effective use.
+OBJECTIVE 2.1: Support and expand programs for new and refurbished devices and laptops, along with tech support to ensure safe and effective use.

-Strategy 1.1: Prioritize project funding requests that expand access to refurbished laptops and devices with emphasis on covered populations such as low-income individuals, those with disabilities, seniors, and veterans.
+Strategy 2.1a: Prioritize project funding requests that expand access to new and refurbished laptops and devices for all covered populations, including racial and ethnic minorities, rural residents, low-income individuals, those with disabilities, seniors, and veterans, while also addressing New Hampshire's goals and objectives around economic and workforce development, health, civic and social engagement, and delivery of other essential services.

-Metric: Increase by 10% annually the number of households that benefit from programs that provide affordable, reliable, and suitable digital devices that meet their needs.
+Metric 2.1a: Increase by 10% annually the number of households across all covered populations that benefit from programs that provide affordable, reliable, and suitable digital devices that meet their needs.

-Strategy 1.2: Educate NH philanthropic leaders on why and how to fund devices, bundled with resources and tech support, to enhance the impacts of their grantmaking on covered populations, such as incarcerated or recently released individuals and English language learners.
+Strategy 2.1b: Educate NH philanthropic leaders on why and how to fund devices, bundled with resources and tech support, to enhance the impacts of their grantmaking on economic and workforce development, education, healthcare, civic and social engagement, and other essential services for all covered populations, including incarcerated or recently released individuals and English language learners.